Pope Francis fuels new speculation on future of pontificate

 In addition to upcoming trips this year to Congo, South Sudan, Canada and Kazakhstan, in 2023 he has scheduled a major meeting of the world’s bishops to debate the increasing decentralization of the Catholic Church, as well as the continued implementation of his reforms.

 But Francis has been hobbled by the strained ligaments in his right knee that have made walking painful and difficult.
-He has told friends he doesn’t want to undergo surgery, reportedly because of his reaction to anesthesia last July when he had 33 centimeters (13 inches) of his large intestine removed.
+He has told friends he doesn’t want to undergo surgery, reportedly because of his reaction to anesthesia last July when he had 13 inches of his large intestine removed.

 This week, one of his closest advisers and friends, Honduran Cardinal Oscar Rodriguez Maradiaga, said talk of a papal resignation or the end of Francis’ pontificate was unfounded.